zzossig/hugo-theme-zzo/README.ko.md

 myname = "zzossig"
 email = "zzossig@gmail.com"
 whoami = "Web Developer"
-bioImageUrl = "" # image url like http//...
-If not set, we find a avatar image in root/static/images/whoami/avatar.(png|jpg|svg) useGravatar = false # we use this option highest priority location = "Seoul, Korea" organization = "Hugo"
+bioImageUrl = "" # image url like "http//..." or "images/anyfoldername/mybioimage.jpg" If not set, we find a avatar image in root/static/images/whoami/avatar.(png|jpg|svg) useGravatar = false # we use this option highest priority location = "Seoul, Korea" organization = "Hugo"